Aylur/astal/README.md

 > WIP: everything is subject to change

-The main goal of this project is to further abstract gtk bindings in higher level languages with custom state management mechanisms namely in javascript (gjs, node), lua (lua-lgi) and python (pygobject)
+The main goal of this project is to further abstract gtk bindings in higher level languages with custom state management mechanisms, namely in javascript (gjs, node), lua (lua-lgi) and python (pygobject).

-libastal, which is the library written in Vala, comes with a few widgets built on top of gtk3 and tools to execute external binaries and store their output it also comes with a builtin cli client
+`libastal`, which is the library written in Vala, comes with a few widgets built on top of gtk3 and tools to execute external binaries and store their output.
+It also comes with a builtin cli client to send messages to the running processes through a socket.

 ## Developing